-combat all traffic crimes.
-"There work," he said.

-about 25 tickets per officer.

-functioning in late 1990s until Before Tuesday, traffic violations were mainly left up to a beat officer.
+"Hopefully, (the unit) will be a benefit to the city and its citizens," Stronk said.
+With only three officers covering all of Waco, it is difficult to combat all traffic crimes.
+"There are so many areas that need work," he said.
+In the first week, the unit averaged 75 citations daily, or about 25 tickets per officer.
+The original traffic unit was functioning in late 1990s until within that unit were eventually absorbed into the patrolling unit, Stroman said.
+However, traffic became an issue again, based on crash data and citizen complaints the police department received in Before Tuesday, traffic violations were mainly left up to a beat officer.
 This type of officer is expected to respond to calls from citizens within their assigned section in Waco.
 While a beat officer is patrolling his area, the officer may write anywhere from 3 to 7 traffic citations.
-'Because of the nature of the beast, it can't be helped," Stronk said, explaining that a beat officer's attention is divided between responding to citizen's Officers do not have a quota of tickets, he said.
+Because of the nature of the beast, it can't be helped," Stronk said, explaining that a beat officer's attention is divided between responding to citizen's the early 2000s, but the officers calls and stopping traffic viola- Officers do not have a quota of tickets, he said.

 'We are not out there to write a ticket for every minor infraction," Waco Police spokesperson Steve Anderson said.
 Also, it is a misconception that inexperienced drivers are most likely to receive a traffic citation.
 A potential traffic violator extends to "anyone that gets behind he wheel of a car," Anderson said.

 Anderson also said that it is difficult for drivers to obey every traffic law every time they are driving.
 "Nobody is perfect," Anderson said.